iconindicators/appindicators/README.md

 #### Eclipse Setup

-Ensure `indicatortest` runs in a terminal within the source tree as per the earlier section and `venv_run` exists.
+Prerequisite: the indicator's `.whl` must be built and run within the source tree.

 Run `Eclipse` and install [Liclipse](https://www.liclipse.com/) via the update site.